feathr-ai/feathr/docs/dev_guide/feathr_overall_release_guide.md

 ## Prerequisites

-- Make sure the CI tests are passing prior to bug bash.
+- Make sure nightly CI tests are passed.
+- Make sure notebook nightly tests are passed.
 - Make sure all the active PRs related to the release are merged.

 ## When to Release